chgrier/Mapbox-Station-Finder-Revised/README.md

 # Mapbox-Station-Finder-Revised
 A project to update the deprecated [Mapbox Building a Station Finder Tutorials](https://www.mapbox.com/guides/mobile/) with the new Mapbox iOS SDK v.2

-My tutorial is available at: [www.charlesgrier.com](http://charlesgrier.com/):
+The tutorials are available at: [www.charlesgrier.com](http://charlesgrier.com/):

    [Building a Station Finder with the new Mapbox iOS SDK – Part 1](http://charlesgrier.com/building-a-station-finder-with-the-new-mapbox-ios-sdk-part-1/)